 The Battle for the Art of Detroit

 Detroit, once a symbol of American industrial might, has famously filed for bankruptcy, becoming the biggest US city to go broke.
-This was a city that in its heyday, during the first half of the 20th century, had seen the birth of the American car industry boost its fortunes and give it a nickname - Motor City.
+In its heyday during the first half of the 20th Century, it saw the birth of the American car industry boost its fortunes and give it a nickname - Motor City.

-Despite many years of financial difficulty, which resulted in 40% of the city's streetlights not working, tens of thousands of abandoned buildings, and a population that declined 25 percent in the last decade alone, Detroit still had one remaining jewel in its crown - the Detroit Institute of Arts.
-Its collection was world famous - the first Van Gogh to be owned by an American arts museum, dazzling Matisses, Rembrandts, a distinguished selection of German Expressionist paintings, along with African Art, Native American Art, and art from Asia and the Islamic world.
+Despite many years of financial difficulty, Detroit still had one remaining jewel in its crown - the Detroit Institute of Arts.
+Its collection was world famous - the first Van Gogh to be owned by an American arts museum, dazzling works by Matisse and Rembrandt, a distinguished selection of German Expressionist paintings, along with African Art, Native American Art, and art from Asia and the Islamic world.

-But should a city owing 18 billon dollars, much of it attributed to unfunded pension obligations, sell its prestigious art collection?
+But should a city owing $18 billion, much of it attributed to unfunded pension obligations, sell its prestigious art collection?
 This question has been asked within and outside the city.
-And it's a question that resonates worldwide as financially strapped arts institutions struggle to pay their bills.
-Presenter Alvin Hall visits Detroit to find out if, in the words of a famous advert for the D.I.A "You Gotta Have Art", even when you're broke.
+And, it is a question that resonates worldwide as financially strapped arts institutions struggle to pay their bills.
+Presenter Alvin Hall visits Detroit to find out if, in the words of a famous advert for the DIA 'You Gotta Have Art', is still relevant even when you are broke.